-This reduction is due in part to continued use by GPs of Advice and Guidance (A&G) - a mechanism by which GPs consult with secondary care colleagues about whether or not they should refer a patient before making a referral.
+This reduction is due in part to continued use by GPs of Advice and Guidance $(A \otimes G) - a$ mechanism by which GPs consult with secondary care colleagues about whether or not they should refer a patient before making a referral.
 The goal of this policy is to reduce the number of unnecessary referrals from primary to secondary care, thereby lowering the number of people on the elective waiting list and improving outcomes for patients.

 Since it was introduced in 2019, the number of requests for A&G has risen from approximately 40,000 per month to more than 160,000 in March 2023 - a 300% increase.
 NHS guidance for 2022/23 set general practice the target of using "specialist advice requests" (which includes A&G) for 16 of every 100 first outpatient attendances.
 The National Audit Office (NAO) found that general practice has far exceeded that target, with GPs seeking A&G in 22 of 100 first outpatient appointments.
-The National Audit Office (NAO) found that general practice has far exceeded that target, with GPs seeking A&G in 22 of 100 first outpatient appointments.